Pranava-Kailash/Prompt-Enhancer-Privacy-Policy/index.md

-# Privacy Policy for ChatGPT Prompt Enhancer
+# Privacy Policy for Prompt Enhancer

 **Last Updated: November 10, 2025**

 ## Introduction

-This privacy policy explains how the ChatGPT Prompt Enhancer Chrome extension ("the Extension") handles user information.
+This privacy policy explains how the Prompt Enhancer Chrome extension ("the Extension") handles user information.
 We are committed to protecting your privacy and being transparent about our data practices.

 ## Data Collection